(212) 921-7900 Appointment

 Although the intensity of the symptoms of gout might vary, they frequently include abrupt, acute pain, swelling, and redness in the affected joint.
 The big toe is the joint that gout most usually affects, although it can also affect other joints, including the ankles, knees, elbows, and wrists.

-Gout has a number of common symptoms, some of which are:
+gout has a number of common symptoms, some of which are:

 Gouty bouts typically start out suddenly and last anywhere from a few days to a few weeks.
 The intercritical interval, which often follows the initial episode and is experienced by many gout sufferers, is a time when there are no symptoms.
 But over time, gout attacks can become more frequent and severe if they are not properly treated and managed, which can result in chronic gout and joint damage.